-IMPORTANT CAVEAT: when those months are up you will usually be hit with a very large interest rate that usually compounds from the start date of the card so you need to make sure that you are either able to pay when your 0% runs out or you can transfer it to a different card with a low-interest rate.
+IMPORTANT CAVEAT: When those months are up, you will usually be hit with a huge interest rate that usually compounds from the card’s start date.
+Therefore, you need to make sure that you can either pay when your 0% runs out or transfer it to a different card with a low-interest rate.
 THIS IS A VERY DANGEROUS GAME.
 Please only do this if you are desperate and don’t have a choice.
-This can backfire in a very big way and cause a lot of financial harm in the future.
+Playing with credit cards can backfire massively and cause a lot of financial harm in the future.
 Don’t fool yourself into thinking that this is not poison.
 It is.
-Just pick the one that you may be able to recover from.
+Just pick the poison that will do the least amount of damage.

 - Know your rights.
 Unfortunately, even with the best efforts, there may be a time when you just can’t pay your bills.
 Know your rights when it comes to bill collectors.
-Simple google searches can tell you that many bill collectors often don’t follow the laws and regulations when it comes to getting their money.
-When you know your rights and the laws associated with your debts you can stand up for yourself.
+Simple google searches can tell you that many bill collectors often don’t follow the laws and regulations for getting their money.
+When you know your rights and the laws associated with your debts, you can stand up for yourself.
 Track every interaction and keep meticulous notes.
-This will help you if, g-d forbid, you end up in court or with a judgment against you.
+This note-taking will help you if, g-d forbid, you end up in court or with a judgment against you.

-Hopefully, these 10 tips of how to survive unemployment will not have to be used by many of you.
-You will either find jobs soon, or you will be able to eke by with these tips and by pulling in small amounts of money online or from various other side hustles.
-Remember, you want survive a layoff with your finances intact but the most important thing is to survive and live to see another day.
+Hopefully, these ten tips of how to survive unemployment will not have to be used by many of you.
+You will either find a job soon, or you will be able to eke by with these tips and by pulling in small amounts of money online or from various other side hustles.
+Remember, you want to survive a layoff with your finances intact, but the most important thing is to survive and live to see another day.

 Have you been laid off or furloughed?
 Have you ever had an extended period of unemployment?
 How do you plan to get through this?
 How did you manage to get through it?
 Let me know in the comments!